This document introduces the concepts that you need to understand how to configure an external HTTP(S) load balancer.

 ).

-Cross-project service referencing can be used with instance groups, serverless NEGs, or any other supported backend types.
-Cross-project service referencing is not supported for a global external HTTP(S) load balancer or a global external HTTP(S) load balancer (classic).
+Cross-project service referencing can be used with instance groups, serverless NEGs, and most other supported backend types.
+However, the following limitations apply:

 Example 1: Load balancer frontend and backend in different service projects

-Here is an example of a deployment where the load balancer's frontend and URL map are created in service project A and the URL map references a backend service in service project B.
+Here is an example of a Shared VPC deployment where the load balancer's frontend and URL map are created in service project A and the URL map references a backend service in service project B.

 In this case, Network Admins or Load Balancer Admins in service project A will